Petraea/dagobah-training/sessions/03-production-basics/ex3-nginx.md

   - Serve Galaxy datasets
 1. Access Galaxy through the proxy
 1. Download Galaxy datasets directly from the proxy
+1. Upload new datasets directly to the proxy

 ## Introduction